19+ Truck Cap Camping Layout Ideas for Women Who Love Simple Adventures

 Utilizing a Rooftop Tent for Extra Space

-If you camp with friends or just want more room, rooftop tents add sleeping space without taking up truck bed storage.
+If you occasionally camp with a friend or simply want more sleeping room, a rooftop tent adds a real bed above the cab without surrendering your truck bed storage.

 Setting Up a Hammock for Relaxation